peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Party/Tony Garp.md

 | -------- | --------- | ------------ |
 | Wechselkind    | Artificer    | Reanimator |

-- Looks like a young boy when he has his disguise up, but without it looks like a ceramic doll with cracks in his face and arms
+- Looks like a young boy when he has his disguise up, but without it looks like a porcelain doll with cracks in his face and arms
 - Mortal body was taken by the fey, then his parents threw him out because they didn't want a doll child